 In 1881 the 6th Regiment of Foot became the Royal Warwickshire Regiment and in the years up until 1914 fought at Atbara and Omdurman in the Sudan and later during the Boer War campaign.

 Service records for all of the following numbers survive in the WO 363 (Burnt Documents) and WO 364 (Pensions) series at the National Archives in Kew, London.
+A search on Findmypast for Royal Warwickshire Regiment service and pension records reveals over 50,000 results.
+Click the link to see the search results.
 Also view these on-line as part of a FREE 14 day trial with Ancestry.co.uk.

 71 joined on 3rd September 1881